 - Non-refundable $70.00 application fee paid online.

-- A complete official secondary school transcript with certified English translations.
+- A complete official transcript for 9th grade AND secondary school with certified English translations.

 - An academic recommendation from a secondary school teacher or counselor stating your English language proficiency level.